Skip to main content

 For multi-select enum configuration details, see Multi-Enum Columns.

 Risksheet column types support a colon-separated syntax where the portion before the first colon identifies the base type, and the portion after carries additional configuration parameters.
-This is how columns reference their enumeration, rating, or reference definitions.
+This is how enum, rating, and multiEnum columns reference their backing Polarion enumeration.

 multiEnum:@NoIDWorkItems[type]multiEnum@NoIDWorkItems[type]References a WorkItem enum field